Wewoc/Garmin_Local_Archive/docs/ROADMAP.md

 Rationale: the registry should be built over a clean, stable specialist set — not over a baseline that will be restructured again afterwards.

+### v1.6 Step 1c — Home Tab & Daily Workflow Refactor

+The app UI is restructured around actual usage behaviour instead of internal module layout.
+Today every panel — settings, status, actions, log — sits on a single plane with no hierarchy between "configure once" and "use daily".
+The top-level container becomes a three-tab layout (currently tabs exist only on the right side of a split layout).

+**Tab 1 — Home (daily use):**
+- Archive status panel: days archived, last sync, quality breakdown, integrity, failed days, background-timer status
+- Three action buttons: Daily Sync, Backup, Timer Start/Stop
+- Dashboard view (QWebEngineView + dropdown) — no tab switch required;
+  Yesterday Overview specialist loaded as default on startup
+- Collapsible activity log — auto-expands during sync

+**Tab 2 — Settings (one-time configuration):**
+- All existing panels: PanelSettings, PanelTimer (full config with interval fields), PanelConnection, PanelArchive
+- Individual action buttons (Garmin Sync, Context Sync, Create All) retained for power-user and special-case access

+**Tab 3 — Files:** unchanged (v1.5.7).

+**`app/panel_home.py` — new module**

+Owns the archive-status labels and the three Tab-1 action buttons.
+The status figures come from `garmin_quality.get_archive_stats()` — already a side-effect-free dict, so nothing is recomputed, only relocated. `_refresh_archive_info()` keeps its side-effect contract; only the target label widgets move from PanelConnection to this module.
+All four existing callers of `_refresh_archive_info()` remain unchanged.

+**Daily Sync button**

+Orchestrates gap detection → Garmin Sync → Context Sync → Create All in a single sequential action.
+Reuses `_detect_gap()` (extracted to a shared module so the GUI does not depend on the headless `daily_update.py` entry point) for the range, and the Background Timer's `env_overrides` pattern for execution — `daily_update.main()` itself is never invoked.
+Only missing days are fetched, regardless of the sync mode configured in Settings.
+Not user-configurable by design.
+Disabled while running.

+**Backup button**

+Always clickable.
+With a mirror folder configured it runs the mirror operation;
+without one it switches to Tab 2 and highlights the Mirror-folder field.
+No disabled state.

+**What changes:**
+- `app/panel_home.py` — new module: archive-status labels + Daily Sync / Backup /
+  Timer buttons + collapsible log + dashboard view container
+- `garmin/garmin_sync.py` — `_detect_gap()` extracted here from `daily_update.py`;
+  both import from the shared location
+- `garmin_app_base.py` — top-level layout inverted: QTabWidget becomes root
+  (Home / Settings / Files).
+Existing panels migrated into Tab 2.
+Archive-status labels removed from PanelConnection (relocated to PanelHome)
+- `app/panel_connection.py` — archive-status labels removed; connection indicators
+  and Restore button placement resolved per layout decision
+- `app/panel_outputs.py` — Daily Sync orchestration wired (gap range + env_overrides
+  chain); existing individual sync paths unchanged
+- `garmin_app_screenshot.py` — demo-value injection retargeted to the new PanelHome labels; layout override aligned with the new tab structure
+- `compiler/build_manifest.py` — `app/panel_home.py` added to `SHARED_SCRIPTS` +
+  `SCRIPT_SIGNATURES_BASE`
+- `tests/test_qt_app.py` — new `TestPanelHome` class; PanelConnection tests adjusted
+  for relocated widgets
+- `docs/MAINTENANCE_GLOBAL.md` — `test_qt_app.py` class list + check count updated
+- `specialists/yesterday_overview.py` — new specialist: yesterday's key metrics
+  (steps, resting HR, Body Battery, sleep) vs. 30-day average + count of high-quality days no longer retrievable at full resolution from Garmin servers.
+Registered via the standard dropdown; preselected on startup.
+Data sources: `summary/*.json` + `quality_log.json` — no API calls.

+**What does not change:**
+- The four callers of `_refresh_archive_info()` — interface and call sites identical
+- `garmin_quality.get_archive_stats()` — already returns a pure dict, unchanged
+- Pipeline logic, dashboard specialists, plotters — untouched
+- Threading model — `threading.Thread` + `_dispatch()` retained (D-3); no asyncio,
+  no QThread
+- Cross-panel communication — stays on the existing `_app._panel_x.method()` pattern;
+  no SignalBus in this step
+- `daily_update.py` workflow for Task Scheduler — unaffected by `_detect_gap()`
+  extraction (it imports from the shared location)

+**Pre-condition:** none — this is the UI groundwork that precedes the Render Registry (Step 2).
+Building the registry over the restructured UI avoids touching the same panels twice.

+**Open decisions (to confirm before build):**
+- Gap > 7 days in the GUI path: dialog (use Bulk Import) vs. full-range sync
+- Connection indicators (token/login/api/data): Tab 1 status bar vs. Tab 2
+- Restore button: Tab 1 vs. Tab 2 (with connection logic)

 **Step 2 — Render Registry**